 In any case, the Neapolitan Mastiff was reborn as a large dog with a heavy head and rolling, unmistakable wrinkles on the head, chest, and legs.

 Today’s Neapolitan Mastiff is still frequently employed as a guard dog throughout the world.
 Their unfaltering bravery and tendency to sneak up on trespassers without first alerting them to their presence makes them unique among even the toughest of these dog breeds.

 It’s this same unshakable personality that attracts many owners searching for a large companion dog to the breed.
 Their quiet dignity, undying loyalty, and calm nature make them a great choice for the right type of owner.

 The Temperament of the Neapolitan Mastiff

-Like many large-boned breeds, the adult Neo tends to be a bit of couch potato.
+Like many large-boned breeds, the adult Neapolitan Mastiff tends to be a bit of couch potato.
 They enjoy lying around the house or spreading out in a sunny spot in the yard.
 While they enjoy walks and playing games outdoors, they are equally happy to just observe the world as it goes by.

 While younger Mastinos certainly have more energy than their full-grown counterparts, they aren’t as rambunctious as most puppy and adolescent dogs.
 Even still, these are powerful animals capable of knocking over even a full-grown man if they do get a burst of energy.

-The Neapolitan is a regal breed with an intense stare.
+The Neapolitan Mastiff is a regal breed with an intense stare.
 Thanks to their size, strength, and their undying loyalty to their owners, they have been used as protection and guard dogs throughout history.
 “Larger Lucy” by Tim Dawson / CC BY-SA 2.0

 Their instinct to guard is hard-wired and they require no formal training to protect people or property.